FlorianMeinschad/OrleansStreamPOC/readme.md

 ## POC: Orleans Streams Failing After Silo Crash

-This proof of concept (POC) demonstrates an issue where Orleans streams stop functioning after one of the silos crashes or shuts down.
+This proof of concept (POC) demonstrates an issue where Orleans streams cease functioning after one of the silos crashes or shuts down.
-Although the other silo remains running, it no longer receives messages from the publisher.
+Although the remaining silo continues to run, it no longer receives messages from the publisher.

 Urls:
  - Dashboard: http://localhost:5000/dashboard